Hintlink

 Why use bittorrent?

-Well, most of the files needed to make a fully functioning Unix system with applications range in size from 13MB for Mozilla, to 70MB (for Open Office) to 3 “CD”s for Mandrake Linux which are all about 660MB in size (that’s about 1.9GB).
+Well, most of the files needed to make a fully functioning Unix system with applications rangeing in size from 13MB for Mozilla, to 70MB (for Open Office) to 3 “CD”s for Mandrake Linux which are all about 660MB in size (that’s about 1.9GB).
 FTP downloads are OK for files up to 20MB on the whole, but going bigger nearly always results in broken downloads and (in general) no resumes.
 Provided you have a good broadband link (DSL or Cable), bittorrent will just keep on going & going until the download is complete.

 How do I find the code I need to download using bittorrent?